Isaac Paredes Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers' 4.53 team ERA ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to allow 128 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- Olson (1-4 with a 4.71 ERA and 47 strikeouts in 49 2/3 innings pitched) gets the start for the Tigers, his ninth of the season.
+- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
+He has a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.

-- In his most recent outing on Friday against the Miami Marlins, the right-hander went six innings, allowing four earned runs while surrendering eight hits.
+- The lefty last pitched on Sunday against the Miami Marlins, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.

-- In 11 games this season, the 24-year-old has amassed an ERA of 4.71, with 8.5 strikeouts per nine innings.
-Opponents are batting .237 against him.
+- The 26-year-old has put up a 4.57 ERA and 11.2 strikeouts per nine innings across five games this season, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.